Top 50 AI Funded Startups June 2026 | Complete Rankings

 $263M total • $1.1B valuation • Series A

-AI chatbot platform with billions of messages and viral adoption — navigating safety and monetization challenges
+AI chatbot platform with billions of messages and viral adoption among Gen Z. Navigating safety challenges and monetization while deepening engagement.

 Weights & Biases